google/benchmark/docs/tools.md

 $ compare_bench.py <old-benchmark> <new-benchmark> [benchmark options]...
 ```

+Note, it relies on the scipy package which can be installed using [these instructions](https://www.scipy.org/install.html).

 Where `<old-benchmark>` and `<new-benchmark>` either specify a benchmark executable file, or a JSON output file.
 The type of the input file is automatically detected.
 If a benchmark executable is specified then the benchmark is run to obtain the results.
 Otherwise the results are simply loaded from the output file.

 `[benchmark options]` will be passed to the benchmarks invocations.
 They can be anything that binary accepts, be it either normal `--benchmark_*` parameters, or some custom parameters your binary takes.